utsengar/appstore-sentiment-analysis/README.md

 AppStore Sentiment Analysis
 ==============

 Its just a bunch of scripts which scrapes data off Apple App store.
-Then tries to determine overall sentiments on the app reviews .
+Then tries to determine overall sentiments of the reviews .
 Its incomplete, I am not actively maintaining it.